Bachelor's Degree in Applied Psychology

 dual-degree-option-web.png

-For students interested in earning both their bachelor's degree in Psychology and their master's degree in a psychology-related field, CCU offers a rigorous and accelerated academic path through our dual degree program.
+For students interested in earning both their bachelor’s degree in Psychology and their master’s degree in a psychology-related field, CCU offers three rigorous and accelerated academic paths through our dual degree program

 Dual degree students complete their B.A. in Psychology with an emphasis in Biblical Studies, Clinical Counseling, or Criminal Justice while completing some of the graduate school coursework in a corresponding CCU master's degree, including the M.A. in Biblical Studies, M.A. in Clinical Mental Health Counseling, or M.S. in Criminal Justice.
 Learn more about CCU's dual degree programs.